Skip to content

 How do you get the most out of the lightweight LSAT?

-• Start small.
-Try out new skills one question at a time and without a timer.
+• Start small and slow.
+Try out new skills on easier questions and without a timer.
+Gradually add in difficulty and time pressure.

 Note